 At the same time, if that’s your scene and you want to be right in the heart of the action and don’t mind not getting some shut-eye (because you’re planning on an all-nighter anyway), then Bairro Alto would be the place for you!

 To be honest, there’s not too much to see & do in Bairro Alto apart from the bars, clubs and restaurants of course!
 Or during the day, simply stroll through the quiet alleyways and streets.

-Other areas worth mentioning:
+Other areas worth a mention:

 The area has seen a boom in renovations happening and it has become somewhat of a hip and happening area with lots of boutiques, restaurants and bars popping up.
 All this whilst still retaining a very individual feel.

-Anjos | Graça:
+Anjos | Graça

-Again, the dreaded Lisbon hills!
-So I do have to caution you that certain areas of Anjos and Graça can be extremely steep and hilly.
+I do have to caution you that certain areas of Anjos and Graça can be extremely steep and hilly.
 As such, anyone struggling with mobility may want to consider avoiding these areas altogether.

 But of course, with so much around the area, it’s still definitely worthwhile visiting.
 Many city sightseeing buses do pass along this area too, so stop off here if you plan on taking a tour.

-I really hope this guide will help you narrow down your choice in where to stay and hopefully enhance your overall trip.
+I really hope this guide will help you narrow down your choice of where to stay and hopefully enhance your overall trip.
 Regardless, I am sure you will absolutely fall in love with this gorgeous city.

 Please feel free to share your thoughts by commenting on this post.
 I would love to hear from you and in doing so also hopefully help other travellers along the way too!